cjakma/wood-case-keyboard/README.md

 case in the first picture.
 I had to make monkeypatchs everytime something goes wrong.
 I highly recommend you to use commercial grade toolchain or just talk with manufacturer.
-I'll leave here very brief steps I have made, rather than full instruction.
+I'll leave here very brief steps I have followed, rather than full instruction.

 0. I used 330 * 130 * 34mm walnut block.
 1. Print `back_holder.stl` and `tilt_holder.stl` with 3D printer.